segarciat/python-tutorial/02-The-print-Function/The-print-Function.md

 [5, 7, 0, -2, 23]
 ```

+The output is equivalent to what we saw when we ran each line separately
+in the REPL.
+Let's discuss what happened:

+1. When we ran `python printing.py`, Python noticed that we provided
+a filename.
+Therefore, it did not start the REPL environment.

+2. The `python` interpreter opened `printing.py` and began at the first
+line, containing `print(0)`, and began interpreting the text as Python
+code.

+3. Python recognized `print()` as an invocation of a built-in function
-Here, Python evaluated each expression inside the parentheses,
+that displays output.
+It sees the `0` inside the parentheses, and
-passed the result to `print()`, and invoked `print()` to display
-the result.

-The function call `print(-52)` function has three components:
+it determines it must output `0` on the screen.

+4. Python moves on to the next line and repeats the process.

+## What is a function?

+Simply, a *function* is a named computation encapsulates a
+useful computation that can be reused.
+Functions often accept
+inputs and produce outputs.
+This should remind you of functions
+in mathematics, such as a polynomial $f(x)=x^2$ which, given
+an input value $x$, it produces the its square $x^2$.

+For concreteness, consider the line with `print(1 + 17)`.
+This is how we tell Python that we wish to use the function,
+and it consists of the following parts:

 - The name of the function, which is `print`.
 - A balanced set of parentheses `()`, which is used to signify that we
 are *calling* or *invoking* the *print* function.
 There must not be
 a space between the function name (`print`) and the parentheses `()`.
-That is, we should write `print()`,  not `print ()`.
+That is, we must write `print()`,  not `print ()`.
-- An *argument* inside the parentheses.
-The argument is an expression,
+- An *argument* inside the parentheses, here `1 + 17`.
+Note `print()`
+does not evaluate the computation `1 + 17` as `18`.
+Rather, Python
+does this on behalf of `print()`, gives the result to `print()`,
-and is what `print()` will display to the screen.
-In the example above,
+and then `print()` displays `18` to the screen.
-we used many different expressions.
-For example, `-52` is an argument.

 As you can see, the `print()` function in Python is similar to the `echo`
 command provided by your shell, but please note that `echo` is not